 Free Workshop for Mothers and for Fathers

-The Suffolk County Family Court Workshop for Mothers and for Fathers is offered each month at Boston City Hall.
-There are separate workshops for mothers and for fathers.
+The Family Court Workshop for Mothers and for Fathers is offered each month at the Court Service Center located on the 2nd Floor of the Edward W. Brooke Courthouse, 24 New Chardon Street, Boston MA.
+There is a combined workshop for mothers and for fathers.
 The purpose of the workshop is:

-- to provide Suffolk County mothers and fathers with general information on certain family law matters
+- to provide mothers and fathers with general information on certain family law matters

 - to supply and help complete necessary forms for court proceedings